 The yield on the 10-year note ended the day at 2.48%, unchanged from yesterday's close.
 It is now only 4 bps above its interim closing low of May 28th.

 Here is a 15-minute chart of the past five sessions.
 The S&P 500 is up 7.50% year-to-date.

 Volume on the SPY ETF, which gives a rough sense of investor participation, was extremely light.

-Here is a longer perspective, starting with the all-time high prior to the Great Recession.
+For a longer-term perspective, here is a pair of charts based on daily closes starting with the all-time high prior to the Great Recession.